Some families are without Thanksgiving groceries after the online arm of Vons grocery stores failed to deliver on time -- or at all.

 “A routine security update unexpectedly caused online orders not to be routed correctly to stores.
 We began working on a resolution immediately in the early morning hours when we learned of the problem.
 Unfortunately, orders were delayed throughout the morning and early afternoon.
 We worked throughout the day to catch up as quickly as possible to ensure as many orders were fulfilled.
 We recognize the inconvenience that this unexpected issue caused before the Thanksgiving holiday and sincerely apologize to our valued customers.
 As soon as possible, our team will reach out to customers whose orders were unfulfilled today so that we may extend an offer for us to regain their trust with our home delivery."

-Customers like D’Angelo and Duran are not happy with the company’s delayed communication.
+D’Angelo was not happy with the company’s delayed communication.

 “I will not be using Vons' online shopping ever again,” said Duran.
 "First and last time.
 They said they’d credit my account for all the hassle I had to go through this time.
 There will not be a next time."